 Technical Standards for CCBC's Nurse Refresher Training Series

-The primary goal of The Community College of Baltimore County's Nurse Refresher Training is to adequately prepare students for re-entry into the workforce as an RN or LPN at the bedside in an acute care hospital, a physician's office, urgent care center, ambulatory care facility, long-term care center and other health care facilities.
+The primary goal of The Community College of Baltimore County's Nurse Refresher Training is to adequately prepare students for re-entry into the workforce as an RN or LPN at the bedside in an acute care hospital, a physician's office, urgent care center, ambulatory care facility, long-term care center, and other health care facilities.

 Nurses are required to be on their feet for long periods of time, caring for patients at the bedside and transferring and/or positioning patients.
 They need to exercise safe practices while exposed to unpleasant sights, odors, materials and communicable diseases.
 Their duties also require them to function quickly with accuracy while being detail-oriented.
 A high level of manual dexterity, psychomotor skills, and personal integrity are vital.

-Following is a partial listing of the types of skills usually required for adequate job performance:
+The following is a partial listing of the types of skills usually required for adequate job performance: